kej715/DtCyber/NOS2.8.7/README.md

     `njeNode=LOCALCMS,RSCS,CMS,192.168.1.3:175,MYNODE,B8192,MAILER@LOCALCMS`

-- **njePorts** : Specifies the range of CLA ports that will be used in defining terminals for use by NJF in the NOS NDL.
+- <a id="njePorts"></a>**njePorts** : Specifies the range of CLA ports that will be used in defining terminals for use by NJF in the NOS NDL.
 The general syntax of this entry is:

     njePorts=*cla-port-number*,*port-count*